Fleckism/SecurityPlus/SecurityPlus/21A Physical Site Security Controls.md

 -   Drones/UAV—cameras mounted on drones can cover wider areas than ground-based patrols ([zdnet.com/article/best-security-surveillance-drones-for-business](https://www.zdnet.com/article/best-security-surveillance-drones-for-business/)).
 # RECEPTION PERSONNEL AND ID BADGES

 One of the most important parts of surveillance is the [[challenge policy]].
-This sets out what type of response is appropriate in given situations and helps to defeat social engineering attacks.
+This sets out what type of response is appropriate in given situations and helps to defeat [[Social engineering]] attacks.
 This must be communicated to and understood by the staff.
 Challenges represent a whole range of different contact situations.
 For example:

 -   Challenging visitors who do not have ID badges or are moving about unaccompanied.
 -   Insisting that proper authentication is completed at gateways, even if this means inconveniencing staff members (no matter their seniority).